How can I raise a self-disciplined child?

 This is really the essence of peaceful parenting, of the Aha Parenting mindfulness.

 Do not let yourself get hijacked by the feelings of urgency that a particular situation is triggering.

-Delay taking action until you feel more calm – unless of course, safety issues demand otherwise.
+Delay taking action until you feel calmer – unless of course, safety issues demand otherwise.